Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): : Explainable Graph NAS

 where $\mathcal{M}_i$ is a set of evaluated models with architecture parameters of node $i$. $m_i$ indicates the selected times of $i$ and its descendants, and $M$ indicates the number of explored models. $c$ is a constant to control the balance of exploration and exploitation; larger values of $c$ correspond to larger amounts of exploration.
-Since the value of $usb(i)$ decreases as $m_i$ increases, Monte-Carlo tree search can search for globally optimal rather than locally optimal GNN architectures.
+Since the value of $ucb(i)$ decreases as $m_i$ increases, Monte-Carlo tree search can search for globally optimal rather than locally optimal GNN architectures.

-{\bf Tree Update}.
+{\bf Tree update}.
 After selecting model architectures, it trains and tests models to validate the performance of selected GNN architectures.
 Then, it updates $ucb$ of MCT nodes on the path from the root to the selected MCT node.
 If the MCT node $i$ is selected at $\theta$ times, it generates its child nodes; these child nodes are preferentially selected next time because $m=0$ (i.e., $ucb = \inf$).

-We keep the average accuracy performance, the number of selections, and the average training time on MCT nodes to understand how components affect accuracy and efficiency.
+We keep the average accuracy performance, the number of times selected, and the average training time on MCT nodes to understand how components affect accuracy and efficiency.

 {\bf Hyper-parameters}. \name has two hyper-parameters $c$ and $\theta$.
 We use $\sqrt{2}$ and 10 as default $c$ and $\theta$, respectively, following existing study~\cite{kocsis2006bandit}.
 We show that these values have a small impact on the accuracy performance in experimental studies.
 Thus, \name does not require hyper-parameter tuning.